Sam-Dragon/java-7/src/ClassNotes.md

 > Abstract Variables
 - Variables cannot be marked as abstract

+## Static Class
+- Parent class cannot be marked as static class
+- Only inner class can create static class

+> Static Methods
+- It can be access via Classname
+- If the method is declared as static, it cannot be overridden
+- It can only access static variables
+- It doesnt work with abstract but works with final

+> Static Variables
+- It can be access via Classname
+- If the variables is declared as static, it is globally accessible [in combination with public]
+- Mainly used for setting environment variables

 ## Inner Class
 - It is always used inside another class